manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 ---
 layout: post
 title: "Color Your Logs And Stack Traces"
-description: "How to color your logs using tail and AWK on command line"
+description: "How to color application logs on Unix terminal  using tail and AWK"
 modified: 2015-06-27 00:02:36 +0530
 #category: [blog]
 tags: [learning, programming]